MONDOVI’

 The upper section of Mondovì, called Piazza, is connected by a modern and efficient funicular designed by Italian master Giorgetto Giugiaro.

-As you wander through Mondovì, the remnants of its past are palpable.
+As one wanders through Mondovì, the remnants of its past are palpable.
 The ancient architecture, particularly in the upper town, narrates stories of a bygone era.

-The Piazza Maggiore, with its impressive palazzi and the majestic San Francesco Church, stands as a testament to the town’s historical prosperity.
-The juxtaposition of medieval and Baroque styles creates an enchanting atmosphere, inviting visitors to step back in time and appreciate the artistry and craftsmanship that define this remarkable location.
+The majestic San Francesco Church is a testament to the town’s historical prosperity.
+The juxtaposition of medieval and Baroque styles creates an enchanting atmosphere, inviting visitors to step back and appreciate the artistry and craftsmanship that define this remarkable location.

-The ancient University, together with the geographic location and other cultural events, turned Mondovì into one of the most important towns during the dukedom of the Savoy.
+The Bishop’s Palace of Mondovì is known for its precious tapestries and the historic Sala delle Lauree.
+Between 1556 and 1719, the University of Mondovì was founded in this room.
+The ancient University, with its geographic location and other cultural events, made Mondovì one of the most important towns during the dukedom of the Savoy.

 In 1472, for instance, in Mondovì came the first book printed in Piedmont with modern typography, just sixteen years after the printing work of the Gutenberg Bible.

 The works of art of local architect Francesco Gallo are spread across town.
 He was the man who brought the Baroque style to southern Piedmont.
-Walking around Mondovì Piazza, for instance, one can enter the Cathedral of S. Donato and the church of Misericordia that he designed.
+Walking around Mondovì Piazza, for instance, one can enter the Cathedral of S. Donato and the Misericordia Church that he designed.

 The Church of S. Francesco Saverio, known as La Missione is on the side the central Piazza Maggiore of Mondovì, in Italy.

-Built by architect Boetto in the XVII century for the Jesuits, was decorated by Andrea Pozzo, a well-known artist who worked in Rome and Wien.
-The painter designed a fake architecture on the inner vault of the ceiling, giving the optical illusion of a much lighter and wider space.
+Built by architect Boetto in the XVII century for the Jesuits, it was decorated by Andrea Pozzo, a well-known artist who worked in Rome and Wien.
+The painter designed a fake architecture on the inner vault of the ceiling, giving the optical illusion of a much lighter and more expansive space.

-Next to the church, stands the former Jesuits residence, the first to be opened in Piedmont in 1561, as suggested by Emanuele Filiberto, Duke of Savoy.
+Next to the church stands the former Jesuit residence, the first to be opened in Piedmont in 1561, as suggested by Emanuele Filiberto, Duke of Savoy.

-Today the site is home of the Palace of Justice on whose outside walls was painted an astronomic observatory with twelve sun clocks.
-This work dates back to 1716 and it is attributed to painter Gian Battista Rocca.
+Today, the site is home to the Palace of Justice, on whose outside walls were painted an astronomical observatory with twelve sun clocks.
+This work dates back to 1716 and was used by painter Gian Battista Rocca.

 Mondovì, in Italy, was once a major production center of ceramics.
-Since the early 1800s, in fact, in this territory was developed a distinctive decoration style used by local artisans who, soon, left room to industrial operations which lasted until the 1950s.
+Since the early 1800s, in fact, this territory developed a distinctive decoration style used by local artisans who soon left room for industrial operations, which lasted until the 1950s.

-Most installations are around the Civic Tower from where one can enjoy views over the western Alps, all the way to the Matterhorn and all over Piedmont.
+Most installations are around the Civic Tower, from which one can enjoy views over the western Alps, the Matterhorn, and Piedmont.

 Mondovì is also a major gathering point for air balloon festivals and the open-air Parco del Tempo is a perfect spot to see them flying.

 Art lovers should not miss the Santa Croce chapel, located just outside the town center of Mondovì.
-The inside is decorated with ancient frescoes from the 1400s and a rare example of brachial cross, a unique iconography of the middle-ages.
+Inside, it features ancient frescoes from the 1400s and a rare example of the brachial cross, a unique form of iconography from the Middle Ages.
+This artwork is attributed to Jacquerio, a prominent painter of that time who worked throughout Piedmont.

-Recently, it made the news the arrival in Vicoforte of the remains of King Vittorio Emanuele III and Queen Elena.
+Recently, the arrival in Vicoforte of the remains of King Vittorio Emanuele III and Queen Elena made the news arrival in Vicoforte of the remains of King Vittorio Emanuele III and Queen Elena.

 The inner decoration of the dome of Vicoforte